FrankCuiCN/causal-relation-networks/README.md

 # causal-relation-networks
-PyTorch implementation of "An All-MLP Sequence Modeling Architecture That Excels at Copying" (Casual Relational Networks)
+PyTorch implementation of "An All-MLP Sequence Modeling Architecture That Excels at Copying" Paper accepted at the ICML 2024 Workshop: Next Generation of Sequence Modeling Architectures.